mattbierner/blog.mattbierner.com/_posts/2021-05-05-arkit-wishlist.md

 # Closing Thoughts

-Ever since I started seriously exploring AR on iOS around a year or so ago, I've been constantly surprised by what I can creating.
+Ever since I started seriously exploring AR on iOS around a year or so ago, I've been constantly surprised by what I can create.
 Apple does a great job exposing some solid basic building blocks and data streams that you can use to assemble some really neat experiences.

 Still, there are certainly areas where Apple's AR ecosystem could improve.
 At the very top of my personal wishlist are some basics, such as finer grained required device capabilities and improved documentation.
 After that, there's a few API additions and enhancements that I feel could open up some interesting creative options: such as an AirTag API and access to data from both cameras.
 However I'd be delighted by something completely unexpected too that opens up options that I haven't even considered yet.